CaVanRay/Enigma/README.md

 **************************************************************************************************
 01/17/2026

-Step one: actually learn fully how the enigma machine works
+Step one: actually learn fully how the enigma machine works, I have a general Idea but I'm not fully sure